jplayer/react-jPlayer/README.md

   }
 }
 ```
-`sources` is where you specify the media to play.
+&ensp;&ensp;`sources` is where you specify the media to play.
 The keys must be one of the [supported formats](https://github.com/MartinDawson/react-jPlayer#user-content-supported-media-formats).
 The values must be a valid media url.

-`title` is the title of the media.
+&ensp;&ensp;`title` is the title of the media.

-`artist` is the artist of the media.
+&ensp;&ensp;`artist` is the artist of the media.

-`poster` needs to be a valid image element url.
+&ensp;&ensp;`poster` needs to be a valid image element url.

-`free` specifies that the media is free.
+&ensp;&ensp;`free` specifies that the media is free.
 This is used internally to hide/show the download.
 [Setting this to false does not mean the media is secure](https://github.com/MartinDawson/react-jPlayer#download-).

 ##### `keyBindings: (object)`
 Default: